All Episodes

 And everybody knows that they have to play ball with these people.

-And you know, my disappointment with the corporate folks, and you've mentioned this before.
+And, you know, my disappointment with the corporate folks, and you've mentioned this before.

 Wait just one second.

-Wait, just one don't make these guys out to be victims.
+Don't make these guys out to be victims.

-These corporations.
+These quarters.

 They're taking the aggressive role.

-They're forcing this cronyism, many of them are.
+They're forcing this cronyism.

 Yeah, because they're doing fantastically well.